Login with Patreon to Remove Ads

 NGC 4565: Galaxy on Edge

 Magnificent spiral galaxy NGC 4565 is viewed edge-on from planet Earth.
 Also known as the Needle Galaxy for its narrow profile, bright NGC 4565 is a stop on many telescopic tours of the northern sky, in the faint but well-groomed constellation Coma Berenices.
 This sharp, colorful image reveals the galaxy’s boxy, bulging central core cut by obscuring dust lanes that lace NGC 4565’s thin galactic plane.
-NGC 4565 itself lies about 40 million light-years distant and spans some 100,000 light-years.
-Easily spotted with small telescopes, sky enthusiasts consider NGC 4565 to be a prominent celestial masterpiece Messier missed.
+NGC 4565 lies around 40 million light-years distant while the spiral galaxy itself spans some 100,000 light-years.
+That’s about the size of our own Milky Way.
+Easily spotted with small telescopes, deep sky enthusiasts consider NGC 4565 to be a prominent celestial masterpiece Messier missed.

 Courtesy of NASA Astronomy Picture of the Day